Trevon Logan: Research

 Logan specializes in economic history, economic demography and applied microeconomics.

 His research in economic history concerns the development of living standards measures to assess how the human condition has changed over time.
 He applies techniques of contemporary living standard measurements to the past to derive consistent estimates of well-being over time.
 Much of his historical work uses historical household surveys, but also includes some new data to examine area such as the returns to education in the early twentieth century, the formation of tastes, and the allocation of resources within the household.
-In work with John Parman, he showed that there was an increase in racial segregation in all areas of the United States from 1880-1940—including in rural areas.
+In work with John Parman, he showed that there was an increase in racial segregation in all areas of the United States from 1880 to 1940—including in rural areas.
 In a series of recent papers, he has studied the impact of Black politicians on the distribution of public finance and subsequent violence, and disparate access to Union Army pensions during the Reconstruction era.

 In his presidential address to the NEA, Logan used records from his own family to talk about productivity and living standards in the Jim crow era in the American South, arguing for a greater role of qualitative research in driving the focus of empirical study.

 His economic demography research agenda includes a variety of projects.
 In one project, with Raj Arunachalam, he examines dowries in South Asia to see if the purpose of dowry has changed over time.
 In another project, with Manisha Shah and Chih-Sheng Hsieh, he studies the economic, social and health implications of male sex work.
 This work examines the value of information in this illegal market, uses econometric techniques to quantitatively test sociological theories of gender and masculinity, and looks at the role of public health in causing decreases in disease transmission among these men.
 Logan has also worked on the economics of sports with Rodney J. Andrews, Kyle J. Kain, and Michael J. Sinkey.
 He has looked at bias in the college football betting market, deriving stronger tests for the use of the betting market as a prediction market, and testing for behavioral biases in college football poll rankings.